What is a cascading standby database?

-Note that in this case the secondary standby database server has the exact same layout as the original standby server (dbv2) and the primary server (dbv1).
+Note that in this case, the secondary standby database server has the exact same layout as the original standby server (dbv2) and the primary server (dbv1).

 This page is split over two images to show all parameters.

 In the example as seen above, we do not select the use of transportable media (1).
-This is a useful option if you have a large database with low network bandwidth and you would like to use external media to transfer the backup to the secondary standby server.
+This is a useful option if you have a large database with low network bandwidth and you would like to use external media to transfer the backup to the second standby server.
 In this example, we will backup local to /usr/tmp from where the backup will be copied to the standby server /usr/tmp.

 We now select the option to “Create Standby Database” (3) – which will now start the process.
-A new task will appear on the “Active Tasks” list and if selected, the details of the standby creation process is displayed – see image below:
+A new task will appear on the “Active Tasks” list and if selected, the details of the standby creation process are displayed – see image below: